The Rainbow Body Seeker

 I never progressed very deeply into their group, and quickly became disenchanted with the prospects of furthering my commitment with the organization, when I found a blank form in a drawer on the premises that signed away one’s possessions and estate to the organization upon one’s death.
 Just another church I thought!
 And even though I never became a card-carrying member of The Saint Germain Foundation, I was so influenced by their teachings and their affirmations, that I even had a tattoo inked on my upper back of an old illustration of “The ‘I AM’ Presence” from their books which depicts a person’s higher self, resembling an angel with a rainbow emanating from it and hovering over a person’s earthly body.

-I did encounter some hope for understanding this process through Drunvalo Melchizedek’s Flower of Life books which investigate and reveal much about the hidden history of ancient civilizations including Atlantis and Lemuria, and the Merkaba.
-An ascension vehicle that took Old Testament figures like Enoch and Elijah, and possibly Jesus, into the higher dimensions.
-The Star of David is a two-dimensional representation of this sacred Merkaba star-tetrahedron geometry according to Mechizedek and others.
+I did encounter some hope for understanding this process through Drunvalo Melchizedek’s Flower of Life books which investigate and reveal much about the hidden history of ancient civilizations including Atlantis and Lemuria, and the Merkaba — An ascension vehicle that took Old Testament figures like Enoch and Elijah, and possibly Jesus into the higher dimensions.
+The Star of David is a two-dimensional representation of this sacred Merkaba star-tetrahedron geometry, according to Melchizedek and others.
 After being inspired by those teachings I even got a Star of David tattoo on my left forearm.
-You can see a pattern here.

-More recently, I have watched a number of videos on Gaia that deal with the subject of the Rainbow Body, including Gaia by William Henry, as well as Wisdom Teachings, Beyond Belief and Cosmic Disclosure.
 I had not previously been familiar with the documented evidence of thousands of highly attuned monks in the Tibetan Dzogchen tradition who have been witnessed in modern times, shrinking their bodies at death and attaining a rainbow body.
 Amazing!
-I was already familiar with the avatar Babaji from Paramhansa Yogananda’s seminal “Autobiography of a Yogi” who is essentially an ascended being that instructed the “param-guru” or “guru’s guru” of Yogananda, a householder named Lahiri Mahasay who later became a yogi.
+I was already familiar with the avatar Babaji from Paramhansa Yogananda’s seminal “Autobiography of a Yogi” who is essentially an ascended being that instructed the “param-guru” or “guru’s guru” of Yogananda, a householder named Lahiri Mahasaya who later became a yogi.
 Yogananda even wrote about his own personal contact with this divine being Babaji in his book.

 I try to imagine what would daily life be like here if we were somehow able to undertake some sort of mass ascension?